taataa/tapspace/docs/dev/design.md

 Also, they are not relative to our viewport.

-We cannot use offsetX/Y because they are relative to the target element and the target can be outside of the space, for example a button inside a form that floats in the space.
+We cannot use offsetX/Y because they are relative to the target element and the target can be outside of the affine space, for example a drag handle button inside a form that floats in the space.

 There are ways to compute pageX/Y for elements by using getBoundingClientRect()